theskumar/python-dotenv/README.md

 dotenv.read_dotenv()
 ```

-You have to pass in `__file__` so that we know where to find the .env file.
-You can also pass an explicit path to the .env file, or to the directory
-where it lives.
+You can also pass `read_dotenv()` an explicit path to the .env file, or to the directory where it lives.
 It's smart, it'll figure it out.

 That's it.
 Now go 12 factor the crap out of something.